stefman69/Minatsuki-Pro-Drums-Plus/README.md

 You will also need to install a virtual midi device, which I set this up using loopmidi.
 You will need to need to name the device Virtual Drum Kit and press the plus button in the softwatre.
 Be sure that you open this application before running your python script.
 You can find loopmidi here: https://www.tobias-erichsen.de/software/loopmidi.html

-Once everything is properly set up you can run this in the target folder opened in terminal:
+Once everything is properly set up, and both the files from the original Minatsuki github and this page are in the same folder or all in your windows user folder, you can run this in the target folder opened in terminal:

 `python main_midi.py`

 Then select the corresponding number for your drum controller

+One caveat to the midi implementation is that there is no way to use the face buttons without breaking the toms and cymbals.
+If you really want to use the face buttons to be functinal you can use either of the xinput modules.
+This setup is primarily intended for use with music production software, however it may be useful for rhythm games that can accept velocity inputs.

 If you have any questions, I am always availible by Reddit DM's at u/cumbandicoot